1 Introduction: What’s the Difference?

 • Chapter 4 introduces the approach of characterizing equivalence spectra through a class of energy games and how to decide such games.

-• TODO Chapter 5 applies the approach to decide the whole strong spectrum through one game for linear-time–branching-time spectroscopy.
+• Chapter 5 applies the approach to decide the whole strong spectrum through one game for linear-time–branching-time spectroscopy.

 1.3 Artifacts and Papers

 This thesis ties together the work of several publications in a coherent presentation.
 It is written to be understandable on its own.
-For details, we usually refer to the original publications or to other artifacts for implementation and machine-checked proofs.
+For details, we typically refer to the original publications or to other artifacts for implementation and machine-checked proofs.

 Publications.
 The following four publications (with me as main author) fuel the following chapters: